Agnes4Him/solution-to-LI.FI-devops-challenge/solution-README.md

 ![Terraform](./images/terraform-config.png "Terraform configuration1")

-**Note** All logic and files for building, running, dockerizing the APIs is located in `apis` directory, while all resources for deployment of the APIs are located in `kubernetes` directory.
-The terraform scripts using in provisioning infrastructures can be found in `infrastructures` directory.
+**Please note** All logic and files for building, running, dockerizing the APIs is located in `apis` directory, while all resources for deployment of the APIs are located in `kubernetes` directory.
+The terraform scripts used for provisioning resources can be found in `infrastructures` directory.